micmejia/bible-dump/AMPC/Mark/Mark 10.md

-And they will mock Him and spit on Him, and whip Him and put Him to death; but after three days He will rise again [[^x]from death].
+And they will mock Him and spit on Him, and whip Him and put Him to death; but after three days He will rise again [from death].